niknah/ComfyUI-F5-TTS/README.md

 ### Tips...

  * F5-TTS [cuts your voice sample off at 15 secs](https://github.com/SWivid/F5-TTS/blob/8898d05e374bcb8d3fc0b1286037e95df61f491f/src/f5_tts/infer/utils_infer.py#L315).
 It may cut off in the middle of a word and not cut the text only audio.
 Make sure your input samples are less than 15 secs.
- * If you're using the ComfyUI-Whisper node you will also need to install [ffmpeg](https://ffmpeg.org/download.html)

 ### Install from git